IraAngeles-IBM/IBM-Satellite-VPC-RH-OCP/docs/manual-host-setup.md

     Status:       Subscribed
     ```

+# Add RHEL repositories

-4. Use the following `subscription-manager` commands to enable the following repositories:
+Use the following `subscription-manager` commands to enable the following repositories:

     ```shell
     subscription-manager refresh